wangywUST/wangywust.github.io/nlp-course-2026.md

 # CSE 188: Natural Language Processing

-This is a new course of UC Merced starting at Spring 2025.
-In this course, students will learn the fundamentals about the modeling, theory, ethics, and systems aspects of the state-of-the-art natural langauge processing technology, as well as gain hands-on experience working with them.
+This is a new course at UC Merced starting in Spring 2025.
+In this course, students will learn the fundamentals of modeling, theory, ethics, and systems aspects of state-of-the-art natural language processing technologies, as well as gain hands-on experience working with them.

 ## The Goal of This Course

-Offering useful, fundemental, detailed NLP knowledge to students.
+To offer useful, fundamental, and detailed NLP knowledge to students.

 ## Staff Member

 Instructuor: Yiwei Wang

 TA: Freeman Cheng (freemancheng@ucmerced.edu), Hang Wu (hangwu@ucmerced.edu)

+## Course Modality

+Either onsite or virtual attendance is acceptable.
+Regardless of whether you attend lectures in person, you are required to join the course using the [Zoom link](https://ucmerced.zoom.us/my/ucmnlp).
+This is necessary for participating in the in-course question answering.

 ## Coursework